Venice - Things to Do in Venice

 Travel Tips

 Transportation: Purchase a vaporetto day pass (€25) for unlimited water bus travel.
-Avoid tourist gondola stations near St. Mark's—find quieter pickup points in Dorsoduro or Cannaregio for better prices and authentic experiences.
+Avoid tourist gondola stations near St. Mark's—find quieter pickup points in Dorsoduro or Cannaregio for better prices and real feels.

 Money: Many restaurants add 10-15% service charges automatically.
 Always check receipts before tipping.
 ATMs are plentiful but carry cash for small cafes and markets.
 Expect to pay €4-6 for espresso in tourist areas.